ISO 14001:2015 Leadership

 Prevention of pollution

-We will seek first, to oust-effectively avoid the creation of pollution and waste from our operations, and second. to manage remaining waste through sale and responsible methods.
+We will seek first, to oust-effectively avoid the creation of pollution and waste from our operations, and second. to manage remaining waste through the sale and responsible methods.
 We will strive to reduce the company’s carbon footprint

-We will strive to diminish our consumption oi natural resources. using sustainable resources where possible. we roll strive to improve our environmental performance.
+We will strive to diminish our consumption of oi natural resources. using sustainable resources where possible. we roll strive to improve our environmental performance.